chaseyvw/chaseyvw/README.md

 - 👋 Hi, I’m @chaseyvw
 - 👀 I’m interested in web development but my overall goal is to become full stack
-- 🌱 I’m currently learning HTML/CSS, Javascript, SQL, & C++
+- 🌱 I’m currently learning Javascript, SQL, & C++
-- 🧠 I currently know Python, Pygame, & C#
+- 🧠 I currently know Python, Pygame, & C#, HTML/CSS
 - 💞️ I’m looking to collaborate on anything (I really want to expand)
 - 📫 You can reach me at my email chaseyvw@gmail.com
 - *** I am currently working on adding in projects so I can use Github as a portfolio.
 Please NOTE that not all of my projects have been uploaded!
 Thanks! ***